-Abby went outside and followed Gloriana to the horses, but hung back silently at a respectful distance.
+Abby went outside and followed Gloriana to the horses.
 Rahab, Lem, and Kara took some minutes to search the farmhouse.
 They found no other ghouls, only more butchery.
 In the master bedroom was a member of the Hambley farmstead, disemboweled and splayed profanely upon the bed in a tangled mess of linens, blood, and viscera.
 Rahab found a loose floorboard concealing a medium-sized, stout wooden chest; Lem located a rusty key on the corpse abed.
-Putting latter to former, the halfling opened the box and he and Rahab gazed upon numerous pouches of worn leather, each brimming with silver coins.
+Putting latter to former, the gardener opened the box and he and Rahab gazed upon numerous pouches of worn leather, each brimming with silver coins.

 Kara peered over their shoulders.
 “A lifetime of farming money.”

 “It avails them not,” Rahab said brusquely, then closed the box and locked it.
 The conjurer hefted it to his shoulder and the three ventured back outside, strode past the still burning barn sending a column of smoke into the night sky.
 Rahab helped Kara lash the chest to her horse.

 Their patrol finally ended sometime close to the second bell of morning.
 They found another farmhand, a boy of some sixteen or so summers, lashed to posts, fevered and delirious.
 They untied him and placed him on Gloriana’s horse, then made their way slowly in the dark autumn chill back to Sandpoint.
 They were quiet on the journey, and Gloriana was distant.
 Horan and the farmhand moaned occasionally in their sickness.
 Lem fought against surges of nausea and something more, some lingering blight that stabbed at his consciousness like a needle of bone.
 He had begun to hear voices that were not his own, distant whispers, ancient and hungry and keen to devour all flesh.

 And the whispers were beginning to sound good.